-On the basis of the objectives of study, it was found out that the prevalence of students who live under low socio-economic status in Tororo district is in the ratio of 1:4.
-The nature of such low socio-economic status and their relationship education are as a result of extreme poverty where in most schools over 80% Of the children do not meet the requirements of proper diet, clothing and shelter.
+On the basis of the objectives of study, it was found out that the prevalence of students who live under low socio-economic status in Burunga sub-county Kiruhura district is in the ratio of 1:4.

+The nature of such low socio-economic status and their relationship education are as a result of extreme poverty where in most schools over 80% of the children do not meet the requirements of proper diet, clothing and shelter.